-However there are those who regard opening the debate to revise the Consensus as offering a hostage to fortune.
-Recent work by the ECDPM suggested that there are considerable reservations amongst senior officials in the Member States Delegations in instigating such a debate.
-The Consensus was not arrived at without considerable political difficulty, with opposition arising both from its content, including the emphasis upon a poverty focus, and from its encroachment upon the Member State's national development policies.
+However there are those who regarded opening the debate on the revision of the Consensus as offering a hostage to fortune.
+Work by the ECDPM suggested that there were considerable reservations amongst senior officials in the Member States Delegations at instigating such a debate.
+The Consensus was not arrived at without considerable political difficulty, with opposition arising both from it's content, including the emphasis upon a poverty focus, and from its encroachment upon the Member State's national development policies.
 As in many other areas of EU policy, where both the Member States and the Commission have shared competence, the boundaries of subsidiarity remain contested.
+Nor is the timing regarded as ideal given national budgetary pressures and the uncertainty regarding the position of development priorities in the EEAS, as discussed below.

-The Consensus has proved its worth in the process of forging new policy texts where its existence has constrained opposition from the national governments.
+But the Consensus has proved its worth in the process of forging new policy texts where its existence has constrained opposition from the national governments.
 It also had an important influence on the negotiations between the Council and the Parliament on the Regulation for the Development Cooperation Instrument (DCI).
 The Regulation is of particular importance in that it is a legal instrument, unlike the Development Statement and its successor the Consensus, which provides the framework under which Commission officials must operate.
 The negotiation of the new Financial Perspective, covering the period from 2014, will also require the renewal of the DCI.
-Either the Council and Commission must have reaffirmed their commitment to the existing Development Consensus or any revision must have been completed within this time frame, probably two years.